SaraZachi/SaraZachi/README.md

 ### Hi there 👋

 My name is Sara Zachi.
 I'm a physics graduate, during graduation I developed Scientific projects at USP, Piracicaba (2018-2021).
 Currently, I'm working as a Data Science trainee consultant as Management Solutions.
-I want to be a Data Analyst in Machine learning so, in this platform, I'm sharing some projects I'm developing.
+I want to be a Data Analyst in Machine learning so, in this platform, I'm sharing some projects I developed.